 - Are prospective employers

-- TSBP licensed preceptors (3 hours of preceptor CE every 2 years)
+- TSBP licensed preceptors (three hours of preceptor CE every two years)

 - The accreditation standards require pharmacy preceptors to interact significantly with students and to closely supervise students’ activities.